 \subsubsection{\uline{Denoising Transformer}: $f_\theta(\cdot,\cdot,\cdot,\cdot,\cdot,\cdot)$}

-We observed empirically that a simple noise model does not hurt performance.
-Thus, we exploit a lightweight Transformer\cite{vaswani2017attention} as our denoising network.
-Specifically, we utilize a 6-layer inter-leaved attention layers transformer $f_\theta$ as the denoising feature embedding.
+We empirically find that a simple denoising network is sufficient.
+Therefore, we employ a lightweight Transformer\cite{vaswani2017attention} as the denoising module.
+Specifically, we use a 6-layer interleaved attention transformer to update point features during reverse sampling.

-\textbf{Attention layer.} Following~\cite{li2022lepard}, we integrate the rotary position encoding $\Theta(\cdot)$\cite{li2022lepard} in the attention layers.
-Specifically, in the self-attention, the $q,k,v$ are computed as:
+\textbf{Attention Layer.} Following\cite{li2022lepard}, we incorporate rotary positional encoding $\Theta(\cdot)$ into the attention layers.
+In self-attention, the queries, keys, and values are computed as